pz522-ic/mapping-project/README.md

-requirements.txt: specify the dependencies that are needed to run the project To view the database use terminal:
+requirements.txt: specifies the dependencies that are needed to run the project To view the database use terminal:

 cd /Users/zhang/Desktop/mapping-project